bilardi/see-git-steps/see-git-steps.1.md

 ## USAGE

+  This script works if you have installed on your device the git program

     $ see-git-steps -t

   display OK if you have installed on your device git program display KO if you don't have installed on your device git program

     $ see-git-steps -c 9680dc4

-    display only description of the commits from old to new until the <commit>, then if the description starts with `step [0-9]*`, display also the file of the commit
+  display only description of the commits from old to new until the `commit`, then if the description starts with `step [0-9]*`, display also the file of the commit

     $ see-git-steps -c 9680dc4 -v

-    display only description of the commits from old to new until the <commit>, then display the file of the commit and if the description starts with `step [0-9]*`, display also the diff
+  display only description of the commits from old to new until the `commit`, then display the file of the commit and if the description starts with `step [0-9]*`, display also the diff

     $ see-git-steps -v -i -s

   display one commit at a time and expect enter or [yY] to display the next commit display the file of the commit and if the description starts with `step [0-9]*`, display also the diff

 ## AUTHOR